thalesmaiaa/Country-list/README.md

 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapidly building custom designs.
 - [REST Countries API](https://restcountries.com/) - Provides country data used in this application.

-## Contributing

-Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## License